 This course provides additional detail in anatomy and physiology of companion and farm animal species.
 Focuses are on the anatomical structures, and basic physiological body function differences between selected species.
 Additional topics include the interrelationships between body systems such as respiratory, cardiovascular, urogenital, endocrine, digestive, nervous and reproductive systems.
 Other subjects include organs of special sense anatomy and anatomy and physiology of bones, muscles, and skin, metabolism and digestion, acid-base balance, endocrinology, and reproductive endocrinology and unique characteristics of common domestic species.
 Lab includes skeletons and cadaver specimens.
 Attendance is required for successful completion of the course.
-(Prerequisites: VT 1010, VT 1110, COMM 1114 or ENGL 1117, CHEM 1101, MATH 1026).
+(Prerequisites: Grade of C or better in MATH 1026 and Admission into the Veterinary Technician Program).